Esther Lungu: Social activities

 Lungu launched a trust fund which seeks to reduce vulnerability of the underprivileged persons using gender sensitive, participatory and environmentally sustainable approaches to improve their livelihoods.
 The Esther Lungu Foundation Trust (ELFT) aims to leverage its position to address issues relating to economic empowerment, maternity, children, neo-natal health, and water sanitation.

 The ELFT, with the Muslim Social and Welfare Trust, installed hand pumps with boreholes in many places in Chongwe District.
 The district was facing acute water shortage as the reserves in Chongwe River reduced.
 It started identifying vulnerable families, where empowering women might eradicate poverty in the country.
 It began work with the ministries of Community Development and General Education to enrol schoolchildren.

 Lungu suggested hand soap can reduce one out of every three cases of childhood diarrhea.
-She has advocated for bettering the lives of Zambia's older women, and donated 30,000K to six women's association in Chilanga.
+She has advocated for bettering the lives of Zambia's older women, and donated 30,000K to six women's associations in Chilanga.
 She congratulated her husband for choosing a woman as his running mate, a first in her country.
 Some journalists see her social work as a campaign for her husband in upcoming presidential elections, which the Patriotic Front denies.

-The Special Olympics conferred on Lungu the title of 50th Anniversary Ambassador for the African Region, in September 2017, at he 50th anniversary of the Special Olympics Leadership Academy, hosted by Zambia at the Olympic Youth Development Centre.
+The Special Olympics conferred on Lungu the title of 50th Anniversary Ambassador for the African Region, in September 2017.
+It was the 50th anniversary of the Special Olympics Leadership Academy which was hosted by Zambia at the Olympic Youth Development Centre.